helthe/Chronos/README.md

 ### CRON expression

-At its core, the component uses a CRON expression parser to validate all cron jobs.
+At its core, Chronos uses a CRON expression parser to validate all cron jobs.
 It supports all the language characteristics defined [here](http://en.wikipedia.org/wiki/Cron#CRON_expression) as well as the [predefined scheduling definitions](http://en.wikipedia.org/wiki/Cron#Predefined_scheduling_definitions) except `@reboot`.